18 Mukhi Rudraksha: Benefits, Price & Complete Guide (Maa Bhumiji's Bead)

 -

 Dugdha Abhishek (Milk Consecration): Pour a small quantity of raw cow's milk over the bead while chanting "Om Namah Shivaya" three times.
-Milk represents nurturing, abundance, and the mother principle — directly aligning with Bhumi Devi's maternal nature.
+Milk stands for nurturing, abundance, and the mother principle, which sits well with Maa Bhumiji's caring nature.

 -